craftercms/docs/source/by-role/system-admin/upgrade/upgrading-server.rst

       ========================================================================
       Shutting down Crafter
       ========================================================================
+      Preflight check.
+      Operating system is Mac, must use Docker to run OpenSearch.
+      Running in this mode is for development purposes only.

        ██████╗ ██████╗   █████╗  ███████╗ ████████╗ ███████╗ ██████╗   ██████╗ ███╗   ███╗ ███████╗
       ██╔════╝ ██╔══██╗ ██╔══██╗ ██╔════╝ ╚══██╔══╝ ██╔════╝ ██╔══██╗ ██╔════╝ ████╗ ████║ ██╔════╝